instead-hub/instead/doc/stead3-en.md

 - 'from([where])' returns the last room the player goes into given room.
   Optional parameter -- to the last room not for the current room, and for a given;
-- 'seen(what [, where])' returns an object or transition, if itis present and can see, there is a second optional parameter -- select the scene or object/list in which to search;
+- 'seen(what [, where])' returns an object or transition, if it is present and can see, there is a second optional parameter -- select the scene or object/list in which to search;
 - 'lookup(what, [where])' returns an object or transition, if it there is in